How many national park in assam

 A Closer Look at Assam’s National Parks

-How many national park in Assam are dedicated to conservation?
-Each of Assam’s seven national parks tells its own unique story.
+How many national parks in Assam are dedicated to conservation?
+Each of Assam‘s eight national parks tells its own unique story.
 These parks protect some of Earth’s most amazing creatures, from the famous one-horned rhinos to rare birds.
-Let’s explore what makes each park special and whether they have any link with biosphere reserves:
+Let’s explore what makes each park special and whether they have any link with biosphere reserves in India:

 Kaziranga National Park